How to Advertise on Fort Myers Radio

 Ongoing advertising strategies comprise individual campaigns that run throughout the year.
 The duration of each of these campaigns is determined by the underlying marketing objective.
 There are times when these campaigns run concurrently, but most often, they are rolled-out sequentially.

 Again, if a particular campaign has a branding objective, then a longer campaign is required.
-Remember, a branding campaign focused on convincing consumers to believe something about a product or business.
+Remember, a branding campaign is focused on convincing consumers to believe something about a product or business.
 Creating or altering a belief usually takes time and repetition of message (frequency).
 Therefore, branding campaigns often run for extended periods and can be scheduled continuously or in well-timed “pulses”.

-For instance, a Fort Myers area hardware store owner might need to convince loyal Home Depot shoppers that his store provides better do-it-yourself advice.
+For instance, a Naples area hardware store owner might need to convince loyal Home Depot shoppers that his store provides better do-it-yourself advice.
 Brand advertising is crucial to change the habits and loyalties of a competitor’s customers.
 To be successful with this objective will require frequency of message over time.

 As an example, a local community college might need to encourage recent high school graduates to register for upcoming classes by the end of the month.
 This objective would likely be achieved by advertising heavily the remaining weeks leading up to the registration deadline.